MA Department of Higher Education

 DHE developed the program in collaboration with campus administrators, faculty, and staff.
 The grant’s pilot phase with be launched by three regional partnership teams:

 “We are so excited that we could participate in this important project that will help increase access and opportunities for more students interested in a future career teaching STEM in our public school systems,” said President Ellen Kennedy of Berkshire Community College.
 “This funding from the National Science Foundation will help us take an important step in closing the diversity gap between teachers and students in our schools.
 Bringing a program like this to scale will be another huge win for multiple sectors of public education across the Commonwealth.”
+(At Berkshire Community College, staff are enthusiastically promoting both MassTeach and the STEM Starter Academy to prospective students.
+Listen here for a recent interview to learn more these programs).

 "Worcester State University has been educating teachers for the region's schools since 1874, including Worcester's first two African-American teachers," said Barry M. Maloney, President of Worcester State University.
 "We are looking forward to contributing to MassTeach.
 That work will complement existing programming we offer with Worcester Public Schools and Quinsigamond Community College to make sure those leading our classrooms reflect the diversity we see within those classrooms."